 5. Day trip

 Looking to branch out for a day?
 Bring your motorcycle and spend a day on the open road!
-Start the day off with a late breakfast at O'Farrell Sisters or the Family Diner and then take off for Round Lake Vineyards on Round Lake in Minnesota.
+Start the day off with a late breakfast at O'Farrell Sisters and then take off for Round Lake Vineyards on Round Lake in Minnesota.
 The Vineyard and grounds are beautiful and the wine and food are amazing too.
 Hop back on the bike and head east to Bergen Minnesota for lunch at Bergen Bar and Grill (the only place in town, look for the brown house).
 It will be a meal you will not forget.
 Then round out the trip at Little Swan Lake Winery for happy hour and head back to Boji in time for a sunset dinner.
 Be sure to call ahead or check facebook pages for hours as they sometimes change in the fall for these establishments.

 No trip to Okoboji is complete without doing some shopping!
 The stores will be all decked out with fall housewares, clothing and accessories!
 Be sure to check out Boathouse Apparel and Elements right in the center of it all in Arnolds Park.
 Early in the fall a few stores in the Emporium will be open and will probably be running really good sales.